klis87/normy/packages/normy-query-core/README.md

 potentially dozens of queries could be refetched simultaneously.
 In practice, most of those responses will be the same, which will prevent data to be normalized again unnecessarily (to the very same normalized value).

-So it is even more beneficial not to turn off `vue-query` structural sharing feature!
+So it is even more beneficial not to turn off `react-query` structural sharing feature!

 ## Examples [:arrow_up:](#table-of-content)